Rum Runners Delivered the Good Stuff to America’s Speakeasies

 While floating at sea on Rum Row, boats like McCoy’s would post handwritten signs on the riggings, showing the names of their liquors and prices.
 McCoy’s customers, up to 15 at a time, drove their contact boats up to his schooner, keeping their motors running while buying cases of his products such as Johnny Walker and Dewer’s.
 He was popular for his fair prices, offers of free samples and a free case per order to paying customers.

-But rum running became much more difficult after the Coast Guard obtained fast “six-bitter” patrol boats and by 1926 became far more effective at stopping the contact boats from making it ashore, forcing many runners to dump their liquor into the ocean to avoid arrest.
+Rum running became much more difficult after the Coast Guard obtained fast “six-bitter” patrol boats and by 1926 could block the contact boats from making it ashore, forcing many runners to dump their liquor into the ocean to avoid arrest.
 Rum Row was pushed farther out, making it difficult to make a profit.
 In 1927, the U.S. Supreme Court ruled that American-flagged ships with illegal liquor could be seized up to 34 miles from shore.

 Meanwhile, Olmstead was serving a four-year prison sentence for bootlegging.
 Three leaders of the Purple Gang were sentenced to life without parole on illegal weapons charges in 1930.
 Capone got 11 years in prison for tax evasion in 1931.
 And when Prohibition ended on December 5, 1933, McCoy’s old customers no longer needed a bootlegger’s help to buy a good bottle of Scotch.